Using Money in Japan: An Australian Guide

 While using ATMs in Japan is generally straightforward, here are a few tips to avoid common pitfalls:

-• Plan Withdrawals: Withdraw larger amounts less frequently to minimize ATM fees.
+• Plan Withdrawals: Withdraw larger amounts less frequently to minimise ATM fees.

 • Timing: Some ATMs in Japan may not operate 24/7, especially in rural areas or smaller banks.
 Plan your withdrawals during business hours.